Arm Lift Surgery

 Individuals who wish to target excess, sagging skin that has lost its elasticity only on their arms can undergo arm lift surgery at our Albuquerque practice.
-Also known as brachioplasty, arm lift surgery involves removing excess skin and fat from the upper arms.
+Also known as brachioplasty, this surgery involves removing excess skin and fat from the upper arms.
 The procedure is a great way for individuals who have lost significant amounts of weight to restore a leaner, more youthful appearance to the upper body.

 The Arm Lift Procedure

-During the arm lift procedure, Dr. Gallegos creates strategically placed incisions on the arms that will result in minimal amount of post-surgical scarring.
+During the procedure, Dr. Gallegos creates strategically placed incisions on the arms that will result in minimal amount of post-surgical scarring.
 The location of the incisions is determined based on the specific cosmetic needs and goals of the patient.
 He then uses liposuction techniques to eliminate excess fat in the area.
 Next, he pulls the skin on the arms taut and trims away any excess.
 Finally, he closes the incisions with sutures.
 The result is a slimmer arm contour.

 Arm Lift Results and Recovery

-Interested in a Arm Lift
+Interested in an Arm Lift

 If you are interested in a body procedure, such as an Arm Lift, please contact Hermosa Plastic Surgery for a consultation.
 Dr. Miguel Gallegos would be happy to answer any questions you may have about treatment and identify factors that may affect the final results of your surgery.